What does Troy mean?

 Troy is a very popular first name for men (#138 out of 1220, Top 11%) and also a very popular surname for both adults and children (#4348 out of 88799, Top 5%).
 (2000 U.S. Census)

 Presented below is the baby name popularity of Troy for boys.
 Troy reached its highest rank of #57 in the U.S. during the years 1960-1969, and is at #274 currently.
 (Top 1000 Birth Names Statistics, 2014)

-Troy▲ is also pronounced similarly to Trai, Traye, Tre▼, Trey▲ and True.
-Other suggested similar baby names are Croy, Taro, Terry▼, Thor, Tor, Torey, Toro, Torry and Tory▼.
-These names tend to be less commonly used than Troy.
+Troy▲ is pronounced similarly to Trai, Traye, Tre▼, Trey▲ and True.
+Other recommended similar baby names are Croy, Taro, Terry▼, Thor, Tor, Torey, Toro, Torry and Tory▼.
+These names tend to be less frequently used than Troy.